warrenronsiek/emr_cli/README.md

 * instanceType: duh
 * pemKey: the name of the key used in the cluster.
 Do not inclued the `.pem` extension
 * instanceCount: quantity of instances
-* emrVersion: duh. defaults to 6.1.0
-* bidPct: percent of max price that you want to pay
-* jar: s3 path of the jar you want to run (optional)
-* jarClass: the entrypoint class of your jar (optional)
-* jarArgs: arguments for the jar (optional)
 * serviceRole: the name of the role EMR service assumes to create the cluster (typically EMR_DefaultRole)
 * instanceProfile: the ARN of the IAM profile that you want the cluster instances to use
+* emrVersion: (optional) defaults to 6.1.0
+* bidPct: (optional) percent of max price that you want to pay.
+Defaults to on-demand.
+* jar: (optional) s3 path of the jar you want to run
+* jarClass: (optional) the entrypoint class of your jar
+* jarArgs: (optional) arguments for the jar
-* callerRole: if you need to assume a role to create the cluster pass the ARN here (optional)
+* callerRole: (optional)  if you need to assume a role to create the cluster pass the ARN here
-* tags: any tags you want to apply
+* tags: (optional) any tags you want to apply
+* configurations: (optional) a map of any configuration params you want to apply to the cluster

 ## Example configurations: